 Price points could be along the price graph at any point, usually where the demand or price is at a maximum.

-So, a price point is always a price, but a price is not always a price point.
+So, the price point is always a price, but the price is not always a price point.

 But what’s more important is to know what people are referring to when they use the two terms.